 Starting from the Beginning

-In Dan Brown’s novel, Origins, history is used as a way to explain battle between two of the largest forces on earth: science and religion.
+In Dan Brown’s novel, Origins, history is used to explain battle between two of the largest forces on earth: science and religion.
 In the novel, one of the protagonists, Edmond Kirsch, claims that he successfully found the answers to humanity’s biggest questions: where do we come from and where are we going?
 Many world religions and scientists have attempted to answer these questions for centuries.
 In trying to answer the same questions, science and religion have found themselves at a crossroads that has led to severe conflict.
 According to Kirsch, these answers will have serious implications on the future of religion and the emergence of science in our understanding of human existence.
 To understand the context of the conflict between science and religion, Brown provides the history between these two major forces throughout the centuries.
 In reality, humanity’s two biggest questions have yet to be confidently answered by science or religion, so Brown must use science’s current understanding of these questions and create fictional implications in order to come up with a seemingly plausible answer.
 In presenting the history of both science’s battle with religion and technology’s advancements, Brown distorts their true impact in order to enhance the excitement of his fictional plotline.

 Brown presents the historic battle of science versus religion to give context to their success with answering human kind’s two biggest questions.
 In the novel, Kirsch begins his presentation by stating how religion has merely been used throughout history to fill the gaps in our understanding, calling it the “God of the Gaps”.
 Langdon states “when the ancients experienced gaps in their understanding of the world around them, they filled those gaps with God… As the gaps in our understanding of the natural world gradually disappeared, our pantheon of gods began to shrink” (Brown, Origins, 83).
 Kirsch uses this to argue that as humans continue to get smarter, science is going to replace religion as our form of understanding the world around us.
 The problem with that change from religion to science, as Langdon points out, is that “spiritual beliefs are etched deeply on our psyches at a young age by those we love and trust most – our parents, our teachers, our religious leaders.
 Therefore, any religious shifts occur over generations, and not without great angst, and often bloodshed” (83).
 This means that violence is usually synonymous with widespread change.
 Brown includes multiple references to scientists whose groundbreaking discoveries were shadowed by religions like the Catholic Church’s oppression.
 This is seen when Kirsch states that famous scientists who made groundbreaking scientific discoveries, such as Charles Darwin and Nicholas Copernicus, faced violent oppression for their discoveries.
 Though Kirsch claims that outspoken scientists like Copernicus found death at the hands of the Church (A&D, Brown, 39), in reality Copernicus actually died of a stroke (Burstein, 339-40).
 So while there was backlash from the Catholic Church against famous scientists, Brown distorts the church’s impact on science in order to exaggerate the conflict between science and religion.